Basti-an/Find-Chrome-Tabs/readme.md

 ## The Solution
 just press Cmd+Shift+X (Mac) or Ctrl+Shift+X (Linux / Windows) to open a small input field and start typing some text that is contained in either the URL or the HTML title of the tab that you are looking for.
 So if you are looking for a tab with an url of http://example.com just start typing "exa" and the tab should open, provided you dont have any any other tabs with urls containing "exa" - if that´s the case, you should search for the title tag instead (this works exceptionally great for stackoverflow: just type a unique keyword from the stackoverflow question title and you should be instantly navigated to the appropriate tab!)

+## Using your own custom shortcut to trigger
+Simply edit your desired shortcut in the lower portion of the manifest.json file

 ### Disclaimer
 Chrome does not want you to load any extensions that are not in the Chrome store.